guildai/guild.ai/pages/index.md

 Guild AI automatically records each training experiment, including saved models, logs, generated artifacts, and run metadata.
 Use this information to compare runs and inform your next steps.
-Is your model ready to release or do you need to train with more data or different hyperparameters?
-The information you need to make smart decisions is always on hand.
+Is your model ready to release, or do you need to train with more data or different hyperparameters?
+The information you need to make smart decisions is always on hand!

       </p>
     </div>